pflanze/functional-perl/docs/howto.md

 ### Terminology

-The used terms are rather unstandardized across programming languages.
+The used terms are rather non-standardized across programming languages.
 A `promise` can mean subtly different things.
 Don't let that confuse you.
 (Todo: comparison? with JavaScript etc., even CPAN modules?)